IkshitaMishra/TopicModelling-LSA-LDA/README.md

+# Latent Semantic Analysis

+The latent in Latent Semantic Analysis (LSA) means latent topics.
+Basically, LSA finds low-dimension representation of documents and words.
+The dot product of row vectors is the document similarity, while the dot product of column vectors is the word similarity.
+To reduce the dimensionality of X, apply truncated SVD.
+In this case, U ∈ ℝ^(m ⨉ t) emerges as our document-topic matrix, and V ∈ ℝ^(n ⨉ t) becomes our term-topic matrix.
+In both U and V, the columns correspond to one of our t topics.
+In U, rows represent document vectors expressed in terms of topics; in V, rows represent term vectors expressed in terms of topics.

+Using:

+      TfidfVectorizer
+      TruncatedSVD

 # LatentDirichletAllocation-Genism

 LDA stands for Latent Dirichlet Allocation.
 LDA is a Bayesian version of pLSA.
 In particular, it uses dirichlet priors for the document-topic and word-topic distributions, lending itself to better generalization.